 As a general guide, if speakers say how they know you, make their speeches personal, and talk about you, and have a beginning, middle and end, as well as tell stories, and add humour, and keep it short and sweet, they can't really go wrong.
 It's okay to be simple and meaningful...

 the first dance

-If you tell what your first dance is and why you chose it, that gives me more insight on you as a couple, and also how to film it.
+If you tell me what your first dance is and why you've chosen it, that gives me more insight on you as a couple, and also how to film it.
 If dancing is important to you and you've learnt a choreography especially please tell me—so I can allow enough time to ensure I capture this fully.

 Equally if you either hate dancing or haven't prepared for it or tell me, so I film the general flavour of it—you can also ask your DJ to encourage guests to come up and join you within the first minute .
 Logistically, it does depend on how many guests there are and if they step in front of the camera!